College & Career Planning Timeline

 - Start Exploring Colleges.
 You may have a clear image of your perfect-fit school or no sense at all.
 Visit some college websites and start thinking about what is important to you in terms of academics, size, prestige, location, cost, campus, activities, athletics and recreation.
 Take advantage of opportunities to join college mailing lists and request information from schools of potential interest.
 Jot down user names and passwords in your college notebook.
 If you are in the geographic area of a college that interests you, check it out.
 It’s best to visit when school is in session, but you can get a feel for a college almost any time.
 Often, your campus visit can be more valuable if you take an organized tour and attend an information session.
 Eating a meal on campus, chatting with undergrads in the student union, visiting a dormitory, and sitting in on a class can help you get a better feel for the college.
 When you visit, be sure to sign in at the admissions office.
 Some colleges give preference to applicants who have visited the campus.

 - Read, Write and Build Your Vocabulary.
 One of the biggest factors in strong performance on the verbal portions of the SAT and the ACT is independent reading.
 Enhancing your skills during high school will not only help you perform better on college entrance exams, it will prepare you for success in college and beyond.
-Regular reading of challenging articles and editorials (e.g. New York Times, Wall Street Journal, The Economist) in addition to studying vocabulary lists and signing up for “Word/Article/SAT Question of the Day” can have a significant positive impact.
+Regular reading of challenging articles and editorials (e.g. New York Times, Wall Street Journal, The Economist) is proven to help students feel more confident with the reading passages given on the SAT or ACT.

-- Search for Colleges using the college search tools in Family Connection to check out possible matches for your interests.
+- Search for Colleges using the college search tools in Naviance Student to check out possible matches for your interests.
 View college profiles and their websites.
 You may even want to start a list of colleges that might interest you.

 - Set goals to increase your GPA and work hard in your classes, colleges & post-secondary schools are encouraged by upward trends in grades, GPA, and standardized testing scores.